 The Voz island is situated in the territory of the Aral Sea, split between Uzbekistan and Kazakhstan.
 Voz is the short version of Vozrozhdenye which is translated from Russian as Rebirth/ Renaissance.
 The Voz is the result of the Military Researches of the Soviet Empire in the 20th century.
-During a few decades, it was used as a site of researches on biological weapons.
+For a few decades, it was used as a site of research on biological weapons.
 The site was abandoned after the end of the USSR, in the 1990s.
 With the disappearance water of the Aral Sea, the island has now become a part of the steppes of Central Asia.
 The government of Uzbekistan and Kazakhstan do not recommend travelers visiting Voz Island.

 Best places to eat in Uzbekistan

-Top Tourist attractions of Uzbekistan, in cities
+Top Tourist Attractions of Uzbekistan, in cities

 Best places to visit in Tashkent